HalalBooking guide to halal-friendly holidays in Switzerland

 Bern is the capital of the country thanks to its central position between the German and French region.
 And yet it is often overshadowed by other more sumptuous cities.
 Bern is home to unique sights: stroll through the perfectly aligned streets of the Old Town and snap photos of the Zytglogge, an astronomical clock in the west of the city.
 Next, visit the rose garden which is particularly beautiful in the summer months, and finally, don't miss the Zentrum Paul Klee museum, built in the design of an oscillating wave.
 Most halal restaurants are near the university.

 Zurich, designated the “costliest city in Switzerland”, enjoys the exclusive status of being the financial and banking centre of Switzerland.
 The lifestyle in Zurich is filled with high-end shopping, luxurious leisure and countless choices of shops, cafes and chocolatiers in Niederdorfstrasse, Zurich's promenade.
 The Landesmuseum (Swiss National Museum), housed in a French Renaissance-style castle, is one of the most visited museums in the whole country.
 The museum takes its visitors on a journey through Swiss art and history from the Middle Ages to modern times.
-You will find many halal restaurants in the city center.
+You will find many halal restaurants in the city centre.

-In Basel, the cultural capital of Switzerland, there is a museum for every square kilometer.
+In Basel, the cultural capital of Switzerland, there is a museum for every square kilometre.
 Bridges, streets and rivers create picturesque, charming and romantic scenes.
 The city overflows with an incomparable cultural heritage with an eclectic choice of museums.
 The most popular are the Fine Arts Museum and the Stationery Museum.
 The University of Basel's Pharmacy History Museum is key to understanding the impact of the city's chemical and pharmaceutical industries.
 Climb to the highest point of the city, the Münsterhügel (Minster Hill), the site of the former Roman fort that is now the Münsterplatz, an elegant square.
 The city centre has a modest choice of Turkish and Albanian restaurants.

 Geneva, located on the shores of Lake Geneva, facing a fantastic alpine setting, is a cosmopolitan city steeped in history, which is home to the European headquarters of the United Nations.
 Discover the typical sites of Geneva such as the Jet d'eau inaugurated in 1891, visible from a distance of 10 km, the famous Palais des Nations, site of transformative events, and the Place du Bourg-de-four, an unmissable center that preserves the town's identity.
 The shores of Lake Geneva enliven the landscapes of Geneva with its greenery and alpine mountains.
 The Pâquis-centre has halal restaurants.

 Lugano, a city that shines with its clear skies, is the sunniest city in the whole country.
 Located to the south, it shares an almost Mediterranean climate and is sometimes nicknamed the “Swiss Monte Carlo”.
 Lake Lugano is a truly breathtaking spot in the sunlight and Parco San Grato is a floral paradise in the alpine fields.
 The summit of the small mountain Monte Bre at 925 m height can be reached with the funicular or by hiking.
-The three castles of Bellinzona, Castelgrande, Montebello and Sasso Corbaro, with their medieval defensive walls, are classified as World Heritage by Unesco and represent the history long and complicated region.
+The three castles of Bellinzona, Castelgrande, Montebello and Sasso Corbaro, with their medieval defensive walls, are classified as World Heritage by Unesco and represent the history of a long and complicated region.

 Lucerne and its surroundings are considered the ideal microcosm for living a Swiss experience.
 The city is picturesque and preserves historic and impressive sites such as the Chapel Bridge, the Ramparts of the Musegg and the Lion Monument.
 What makes Lucerne special is its idyllic nature mixed with innovative inventions.
 From the Bürgenstock spa, you can take Europe's largest open-air lift, the Hammetschwand lift, to the Hammetschwand lookout point.
 And the traditional open wooden carts with which one reaches the Mountain of Pilatus are perfect technologies to recognize Swiss ingenuity.